 Located at the Okhla Barrage over the Yamuna River on the Delhi-Uttar Pradesh Border in Noida, this bird sanctuary acts as the perfect haven for both resident as well as migratory birds.
 Its origin dates back to the year 1874, and in 1990, it was officially designated as a bird sanctuary by the Uttar Pradesh Government under the Wildlife Protection Act of 1972.
 It occupies a strategic position where the Yamuna River enters Uttar Pradesh from the Delhi Territory.

-Best Time to Visit The Okhla Bird Sanctuary
+What’s the Best Time to Visit the Okhla Bird Sanctuary?

 The location of Okhla Bird Sanctuary serves as an impressive spot for the gathering of a variety of migratory and resident birds.
 Approximately 300+ varieties of birds are found here.
 Out of these, nearly 50% are migratory birds, and the rest consist of resident and other unknown categories of birds.